transistorfet/fidget/README.md

 with a general purpose I/O (I used A0/D0) connected to the CS pin on the header.
-I also connected power from the QT Py to power the board while programming, which does also power the FPGA and transceivers, but since the QT Py has the exact same 3.3V regulator I used, as it turns out, which is capable of 600mA, it has no problem powering the board up.
+I also connected power from the QT Py to power the board while programming, which does also power the FPGA and transceivers, but since the QT Py has the exact same 3.3V regulator I used, as it turns out, which is capable of 600mA, it has no problem powering the whole board up.

 I compiled the [TinyFPGA Bootloader](https://github.com/tinyfpga/TinyFPGA-Bootloader), using a board configuration based on the BX, but with the device to compile to changed (hx4k-tq144) and pin assignments changed.
-That produces a fw.bin file, as well as bootloader_0.bin, and bootloader_1.bin.
+Compiling it with `make` produces a fw.bin file, as well as bootloader_0.bin, and bootloader_1.bin.

-As it turned out, I needed to write fw.bin to the start of the device, even though the compile step says to write bootloader_0.bin to 0xa0, and bootloader_1.bin to 0x28000.
-Before I put the chip on, I wrote the two images separatedly with some zero padding at the start, and for some reason it still worked when I put the chip on.
+As it turned out, I needed to write fw.bin to the start of the device, even though at the end of compiling it says to write bootloader_0.bin to 0xa0, and bootloader_1.bin to 0x28000.
+Before I put the chip on, I wrote the two images separately with some zero padding at the start, and for some reason it still worked when I put the chip on.
+I later reprogrammed it once I was able to program in-circuit after some unrelated problems with a wire not making good connection.

 The first 0xa0 bytes of data is actually the boot vector table used by the FPGA itself to locate the configurations in the remaining part of memory.
 It has 5 entries, one for the cold boot